 The amino acid taurine helps increase the communication and productivity of this enzyme.
 And zinc helps the release of GABA from its receptors.

 When this process works efficiently, you feel relaxed with no stress or feelings of anxiety.
-And you get a more restful night’s sleep.
+And if you are dealing with insomnia symptoms you should get a more restful night’s sleep.

 How does GABA feel?